-INDIANA 4-H GRIEVANCE/APPEAL FORM

-WARNING : You must read and initial this section before proceeding to complete this document.
-1. A. facts that are not true, or B. facts that I know are not true, or $\mathrm{C.}$ facts I should know are not true: will be considered a violation of the 4-H behavioral expectations.
+INDIANA 4-H GRIEVANCE/APPEAL FORM WARNING: You must read and initial this section before proceeding to complete this document.
+1. I understand and agree that filing a grievance that alleges A. facts that are not true, or B. facts that I know are not true, or C. facts I should know are not true: will be considered a violation of the 4-H behavioral expectations.
 2. I understand and agree that all statements made herein by me are subject to the pains and penalties of perjury and I hereby affirm that my statements herein are true.
-3. I understand that perjury is a crime in Indiana.
-I, the unde ersigned, allege that the following term(s) and condition(s) have been violated: which support this allegation are set out as follows: (If needed , additional sheets may be attached.) affirm under the penalties of perjury (1) (2) that I have read, understand, and accept the above is to be true, accurate, and complete.
-Signed: Date:Time submitted: Print your name: Address: Phone: Oath (3) Before me e,A Notary Public in and forCounty, State , personally appearedand he/she being first duly me upon his/her oath, says that the facts alleged in the foregoing instrument are true. (signed) My commission expires: (SEAL) 1.
+I understand that perjury is a crime in Indiana.
+I, the undersigned, allege that the following term(s) and condition(s) have been violated: The facts which support this allegation are set out as follows: (If needed, additional sheets may be attached.)
+I swear or affirm under the penalties of perjury ^{(1) (2)} that I have read, understand, and accept the above statements to be true, accurate, and complete.
+Signed:Date:Time submitted: Print your name: Address: Phone: Oath (3) Before me, A Notary Public in and for County, State of Indiana, personally appeared and he/she being first duly sworn by me upon his/her oath, says that the facts alleged in the foregoing instrument are true. (signed) My commission expires: (SEAL) 1.
 Perjury -making a false, material statement under oath or affirmation, knowing the statement to be false or not believing it to be true.
-In Indiana, a person who commits perjury commits a Level 6 felony, which may be punishable by imprisonment, fine, or restitution (Indiana Code 35-44.1-2-1 and 35-50-2-1) 2.
+In Indiana, a person who commits perjury commits a Level 6 felony,(4) which may be punishable by imprisonment, fine, or restitution (Indiana Code 35-44.1-2-1 and 35-50-2-1) 2.
 Prosecution for violations of Indiana law will be referred to the proper authorities.
 3. Oath - An affirmation of truth of a statement before an authorized person.
 4. Felony - A crime of graver or more serious nature than those designated as misdemeanor.
-Cianod: Data